A diagrammatic approach to reflection functors: Quasi-inverse

 $\xy 0;/r.12pc/: (0,0)*{\dcross{j}{k}}; \endxy$ for $j,k \neq i$.
 Let $X \in \gMod{{}_iR(\beta)}$.
 Consider the following diagram:

-We need to prove that the red diagram commutes.
+We need to prove that the thick diagram commutes.
 It is easy to see that all the other inner diagrams commute.
 Hence, it suffices to prove the commutativity of the outer diagram.